-This prospectus contains forward-looking statements.
-We intend such forward-looking statements to be covered by the safe harbor provisions for forward-looking statements contained in Section 27A of the Securities Act of 1933, as amended, or the Securities Act, and Section 21E of the Securities Exchange Act of 1934, as amended, or the Exchange Act.
-All statements other than statements of historical facts contained in this prospectus, including statements concerning possible or assumed future actions, business strategies, events or results of operations, and any statements that refer to projections, forecasts or other characterizations of future events or circumstances, including any underlying assumptions, are forward-looking statements.
+This Annual Report on Form 10-K (this "Report") contains forward-looking statements.
+We intend such forward-looking statements to be covered by the safe harbor provisions for forward-looking statements contained in Section 27A of the Securities Act of 1933, as amended (the "Securities Act"), and Section 21E of the Securities Exchange Act of 1934, as amended (the "Exchange Act").
+All statements other than statements of historical facts contained in this Report, including statements concerning possible or assumed future actions, business strategies, events or results of operations, and any statements that refer to projections, forecasts or other characterizations of future events or circumstances, including any underlying assumptions, are forward-looking statements.
 These statements involve known and unknown risks, uncertainties and other important factors that may cause our actual results, performance or achievements to be materially different from any future results, performance or achievements expressed or implied by the forward-looking statements.

 In some cases, you can identify forward-looking statements by terms such as "may," "should," "expect," "plan," "anticipate," "could," "intend," "target," "project," "contemplate," "believe," "estimate," "predict," "potential" or "continue" or the negative of these terms or other similar expressions.
-The forward-looking statements in this prospectus are only predictions.
+The forward-looking statements in this Report are only predictions.
 We have based these forward-looking statements largely on our current expectations and projections about future events and financial trends that we believe may affect our business, financial condition and results of operations.
-These forward-looking statements speak only as of the date of this prospectus and are subject to a number of important factors that could cause actual results to differ materially from those in the forward-looking statements, including the risks, uncertainties and assumptions described under the section in this prospectus titled "Risk Factors."
+These forward-looking statements speak only as of the date of this Report and are subject to a number of important factors that could cause actual results to differ materially from those in the forward-looking statements, including the risks, uncertainties and assumptions described under Part I, Item 1A.
+"Risk Factors."
 These forward-looking statements are subject to numerous risks, including, without limitation, the following:

-- · the ability to maintain the listing of the shares of Common Stock and Warrants on Nasdaq; - · litigation, complaints, product liability claims and/or adverse publicity; - privacy and data protection laws, privacy or data breaches, or the loss of data; - the impact of changes in customer spending patterns, customer preferences, local, regional and national economic conditions, crime, weather, demographic trends and employee availability; - our ability to fulfill the obligations and comply with the covenants under the Indenture governing our Convertible Notes; and - other risks and uncertainties described in this registration statement, including those under the section entitled "Risk Factors."
+- the ability to maintain the listing of the shares of Common Stock and Warrants on Nasdaq; - litigation, complaints, product liability claims and/or adverse publicity; - privacy and data protection laws, privacy or data breaches, or the loss of data; - our ability to realize the benefits of the Business Combination (as defined below); - the impact of changes in customer spending patterns, customer preferences, local, regional and national economic conditions, crime, weather, demographic trends and employee availability; - our ability to fulfill the obligations and comply with the covenants under the Indenture governing our Convertible Notes; and - other risks and uncertainties described on this Report, including those under the section entitled "Risk Factors."

 Because forward-looking statements are inherently subject to risks and uncertainties, some of which cannot be predicted or quantified and some of which are beyond our control, you should not rely on these forward-looking statements as predictions of future events.
 The events and circumstances reflected in our forward-looking statements may not be achieved or occur, and actual results could differ materially from those projected in the forward-looking statements.
 Moreover, we operate in an evolving environment.
 New risk factors and uncertainties may emerge from time to time, and it is not possible for management to predict all risk factors and uncertainties.
-As a result of these factors, we do not plan to publicly update or revise any forward-looking statements contained herein, whether as a result of any new information, future events, changed circumstances, or otherwise.
+As a result of these factors, we cannot assure you that the forward-looking statements in this Report will prove to be accurate.
+Except as required by applicable law, we do not plan to publicly update or revise any forward-looking statements contained herein, whether as a result of any new information, future events, changed circumstances or otherwise.